‘Empty Logical Classes. Ontological Assumptions. Teleological Fulfillment.

 Just as you revel in that most desirable stupor of a new amorous intimacy, the man you thought you would spend the rest of your life with leaves town with your best-friend.
 And you will blame poor old Shūnyam all over again.

-Gosh, this must be one of my oldest Posts on file, likely late nineties.
-Wouldn’t change anything really.
+One of my original Posts on file, likely late nineties.
+Wouldn’t change anything, really.